601/5321/0 EAL Requirements For Electrical Installations BS7671- 18th Edition

 This qualification is for learners who:

-• Personnel involved in the electrotechnical sector such as electricians, designers, inspectors who wish to update their knowledge to the IET Wiring Regulations Seventeenth Edition incorporating amendment three (2015).
+• Personnel involved in the electrotechnical sector such as electricians, designers, inspectors who wish to update their knowledge to the IET Wiring Regulations Eighteenth Edition incorporating amendment three (2018).

 • Wish to gain a nationally recognised qualification at Level 3, to demonstrate their knowledge and understanding of the latest wiring regulations.
 It is suitable for learners aged: